 I'll be in New Zealand in early October and would like to try swimming with dolphins.
 I've heard the Bay of Islands and also the Coromandel peninsula are two options - but is it likely to see dolphin so early in the season?

 The New Zealand Tourism organization devotes an entire section to Dolphins and both sighting and swimming with them, including tour and cruise operators, you can find their website at www.newzealand.com.
-During our visit to New Zealand our best swim was off the Cape Brett Lighthouse . over 4 years ago
+During our visit to New Zealand our best swim was off the Cape Brett Lighthouse . about 5 years ago

 Milford Sound boat tour through the glaciers is quite stunning (though all of New Zealand is one gorgeous area after another!)
 Bring warm clothes with shoes and socks even if it is a hot, sunny day.
 Once you get between those glaciers it gets quite cold.
-You were warned. :-) over 4 years ago
+You were warned. :-) almost 5 years ago

 1) The Bay of Islands